-Our other sports are having their ovals encroached on and their parking also and our horse owners have to calm frightened horses as cyclists whizz by, while their home – Wesburn Oval will now be shared with mountain bikers with dog walkers will be losing their piece of the park – where will they be moved to?
-Golfers will be sharing their facilities with mountain bikers with their car park turning into the main trailhead for the Waburton Mountain Bike Destination and a zigzagging tunnel being built beneath their golf course (will this really happen or are they waiting for golfer numbers to drop enough to make feasible to just put the track above ground).
+Our other sports are having their ovals encroached on and their parking also and our horse owners have to calm frightened horses as cyclists whizz by, while their home – Wesburn Oval will now be shared with mountain bikers and dog walkers will be losing their piece of the park – where will they be moved to?
+Golfers will be sharing their facilities with mountain bikers with their car park turning into the main trailhead for the Waburton Mountain Bike Destination and a zigzagging track right through the middle of the golf course.
+How is that feasible?

 Our area is well known for it’s festivals over the years, with our Woodworker’s Festival, Nordic Festival, Harmony Festival and currently our River Folk Festival, Fiddler’s Convention, Ecotopia and Sun Festivals.
 No locals have put on Bike Festivals.
 Bike Events are imposed from outside and resented by many locals.
 They do not appeal to as broad a spectrum of people from the old to the young and all genders and lack the feeling of inclusivity that our homegrown festivals do.
 While cycling events start at 4 am or 6 am with traffic and blaring loud speakers, our events have only quiet set up beforehand.
 They are also highly attended by locals while these outside events are a signal for many locals to stay home to avoid the unpleasantness.

 Will all these pockets of people (and more) survive as robustly once the Warburton Mountain Bike Destination arrives?
 Or will our culture be taken over by a tourist and bike culture.
 Will the gardens in Open Gardens all become landscape designer B&B gardens instead of the heart put into a private garden by its owners?
 Will the Warburton Mountain Bike Destination try to encourage art by putting some slick corporatised artwork along the trails?
 Will our cafes lose their passion for putting on live music, plays and filling their walls with the artwork of local artists?
-Or will it just be the ever encroaching bike sculpture and silent eating at plastic tables?
+Or will it just be the ever encroaching bike sculpture?

-Some of our local B&Bs are working out strategies of how to keep them out while it is quite clear that bikers barely use cafes – families and the elderly do.
+Some of our local B&Bs are working out strategies of how to keep mountain bikers out while it is quite clear that bikers barely use cafes – families and the elderly do.
 We will be all pie and coke shops and pizza parlours with time.

 Goodbye Warburton!
 Hello the Mountain Bike Capital of Australia!